tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

  |              |    |    |p1,p2 |     |     |   |   |   |A(p2)-= P

 The actual implementation does not create this queue, it only has to store the current accumulated proposer priority.

+There are cases where the proposer selection is executed multiple times.
+(find a good example here)
+So we modify slightly the algorithm to handle this case.
+Note that times indicates the number of executions of the simpleProposalSelection()

+    def singleProposalSelection (vset):
+        for each validator i in vset:
+            A(i) += VP(i)
+        prop = max(A)
+        A(prop) -= P

+    def proposalSelection (vset, times):
+        for in in range(times):
+            singleProposalSelection(vset)

 ### Validator Set Changes
 At each block height the validator set may change.
 Some of the changes have implications on the proposer selection.